 All Mount Mary University students must successfully complete a mathematics course (minimum 3 credits) at the MAT 104 or above level.
-Students may not enroll in a course within the Algebra/Calculus sequence that falls below their placement unless otherwise approved by the Mathematics Department.
+Core math courses are intended to challenge and grow a students' mathematical thinking, thus students may utilize the directed self-placement tool to identify the placement category reflective of their abilities.